 American democracy is in crisis.
 State governments are creating barriers to the ballot box, especially for minorities.
 Partisan lawmakers are using gerrymandering to rig elections in their favor.
 Foreign adversaries are targeting our voting systems.
 A flood of big money, much of it from secret donors, is drowning out the voices of ordinary Americans.
 And too many of those in power are using their positions to benefit themselves, not to serve the public interest.

 In short, our political process doesn't give everyone an equal say.
 And the result is a government whose decisions too often don't reflect the will of voters — leaving it unable to address our most urgent challenges.

 Americans are hungry for reform.
 In 2018, voters approved a record number of state ballot initiatives that strengthened democracy, and a wave of candidates swept into Washington demanding change.
 Now, Congress must act.

-The For The People Act, also known as H.R.1, would transform our democracy, making it fairer, stronger, and more inclusive.
+The For The People Act, also known as H.R.
+1, would expand voting rights, overhaul our campaign finance system, end extreme gerrymandering, and do much more to transform our democracy to make it fairer, stronger, and more inclusive.

 To learn more about H.R.
 1, check out the following resources:

 Read analysis and commentary from the Brennan Center and others on H.R.
 1 and Democracy Reform.

 Hearings and testimony related to H.R.
 1, the For the People Act of 2019.

 Americans overwhelmingly support key democracy reforms.
 Momentum is building across the country.

 A broad national coalition has united behind the push for sweeping democracy reform.